 Pandemic preparedness and response capacity

-Though Cuba had a low pandemic preparedness index score of 35.2, which ranked it 110/195 in the world [GHS index], it also posessed several underlying factors that enabled a disproportionately robust response capacity.
+Though Cuba had a low pandemic preparedness index score of 35.2, which ranked it 110/195 in the world [GHS index], it also possessed several underlying factors that enabled a disproportionately robust response capacity.

 First, Cuba has a history of implementing the requisite steps to contain—and, in 11 cases, eliminate—immunopreventable diseases (Morales and Fitzgerald, 2018).
-Cuba was the first country in the world to certify elimination of the vertical transmission of HIV and congenital syphilis 2015 (Caffe et al 2016; Morales and Fitzgerald, 2018).
+Cuba was the first country in the world to certify elimination of the vertical transmission of HIV and congenital syphilis in 2015 (Caffe et al 2016; Morales and Fitzgerald, 2018).
 Part of Cuba’s ability to contain and control HIV was the strict state control over its population’s health—Cuba is the only country where HIV detection tests are obligatory and where at least until recently people with HIV were confined (Gomez-Dantes, 2018).
-These active steps rest upon an already strong bedrock of clinical preventative services; Cuba has one of the highest full immunization by 2 years statistics (Keck and Reed 2012).
+Cuba also eliminated malaria in 1976 as the first country in Americas, which, to date, is only followed by Paraguay in 2018 and by El Salvador in 2021[ref], These active steps rest upon an already strong bedrock of clinical preventative services and active surveillance effort; Cuba has one of the highest full immunization by 2 years statistics (Keck and Reed 2012).

-Second, though Cuba was arguably thus one of the most prepared countries for COVID-19, though much of this preparedness came due to a particular political context that raises questions about civil liberties (Wenham and Kittelsen).
+Second, Cuba had its strong progress towards UHC, which included extremely strong primary health care, a large and well-trained workforce, and the presence of strong research centers organized for innovation (Gail Reed 2020).
+By the end of 2016, more than 2,000 health investigations were being carried out in Cuba by more than 3,200 researchers (Morales and Fitzgerald, 2018).
+That said, about half of Cuban physicians work in international missions and many are gynecologists (Gomez-Dantes, 2018).
+Outside of the health context, Cuba also has ample experience in disaster mitigation, developing disaster preparedness institutions that have been used not just during epidemics but also during tropical hurricanes (Salas 2020).

+Third, Cuba has been focusing on building the health system resilience by investing in science and technology, which enabled the supply of medicines and medical equipment through domestic production.[ref]
+The country is internationally recognized for its well-advanced biopharmaceutical industry; according to WHO, Cuba holds over 1300 international patents in the field and 9 of Cuban inventions received the gold medal from World Intellectual Property Organization (WIPO).[ref]
+This advancement in R&D and the domestic manufacturing capacity support the country to be relatively self-sufficient in medical supply; about 65% of the health needs in the country is supported by domestically manufactured products;[ref] Cuba’s high immunization coverage against various vaccine-preventable diseases is powered by the domestically manufactured and supplied vaccine products, which accounts for around 80% of the total vaccine used in the country.[ref]
+Net, this bolstered the overall resilience of the health system to the external shocks.